himanishpuri/UCT401/README.md

 ## How to Run

-To run the algorithms, follow these steps:
+To run the algorithms using CMake, follow these steps:

 1. Clone the repository:
    ```bash